jgreenwaldTYT/simple-applescript-http/README.md

 ### Dependencies

-Please make sure to install `JSON.scpt` alongside `httpReqest.scpt` in the Script Libraries folder.
+Please make sure to install `JSON.scpt` alongside `httpReqest.scpt` in the Script Libraries folder on your machine.
+You can find these in the Scripts folder.

 That's how it will work best, though, you are certainly entitled to change the locations.
 You'll just want to update the `JSON` property if you do so that it can load the script properly.